dwoods/composer-patch-creator/README.md

 ## 🛠 Overview

-A robust and lightning-fast Bash utility script designed to simplify and accelerate the process of creating and managing vendor package patches for Composer-based PHP projects (such as Magento, Laravel, Symfony, etc.).
+A robust and lightning-fast Bash utility script designed to simplify and accelerate the process of creating and managing vendor package patches for Composer-based PHP projects (such as Magento, Laravel, Symfony, Drupal, etc.).

+**Now with full Drupal support!** Automatically detects and works with custom installer paths for Drupal modules, themes, libraries, and drush commands.

 This is likely the quickest and most efficient way to generate Composer-compatible patches for vendor packages, saving developers significant time and effort.